camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ![Script Task](../reference/bpmn-processes/assets/bpmn-symbols/script-task.svg)

-Script tasks are not natively executed by the Zeebe engine.
-They behave like normal service tasks instead, which means you have to operate a worker that can execute scripts.
-One available option is the [Zeebe script worker](https://github.com/camunda-community-hub/zeebe-script-worker) as community extension.
+Script tasks cannot natively be executed by the Zeebe engine.
+They behave like normal service tasks instead, which means you have to run a job worker that can execute scripts.
+One available option is to use the [Zeebe Script Worker](https://github.com/camunda-community-hub/zeebe-script-worker) which is provided as community extension.

 If you do this, the following attributes/elements are migrated:
 * ```camunda:scriptFormat```
 * ```camunda:script```
 * ```camunda:resultVariable```

+The task type is set to ```script```.

 The following attributes/elements cannot be migrated:
 * ```camunda:asyncBefore```: every task in Zeebe is always asyncBefore and asyncAfter